 - Machine wash everything you can.
 Make sure you do all the stuff your dog spends time on: dog beds, blankets, pillows, towels, etc. If these things can go in the dryer, do it.
 15 or 20 minutes in a hot dryer will kill adults, larvae and eggs, which can be a huge help.

 - Vacuum every other day.
 Make sure to get every inch of carpet.
 Fleas thrive in the dark so pay attention to the shadows.
 Once you’re finished vacuuming, empty the bag or canister right away.
 If you leave it, all those fleas you picked up may crawl back out again.

-- For an extra punch, spread diatomaceous earth (DE) all over your carpets and leave it for up to 48 hours.
+- For an extra punch, spread diatomaceous earth (DE) all over your carpets and leave it for 48 hours.
 Vacuum well.
-DE can irritate the lungs so when you do this, try to keep your dog off the carpet as much as possible, or at the very least until it has had significant time to settle.
+When you do this, keep your dog off the carpet.
 Make sure you use human grade DE and not pool grade.
 You can also use baking soda or even coarse salt.
 These will dry out the flea eggs and kill them.

 - Use a steam cleaner once a month to drown fleas and clear out the carpets.
 You can also use the steam cleaner on your furniture.